 The server application part is deployed on the storage server.
-This component, also written in Java, contains the implementation of Web service allowing on the one hand to receive the documents of the students but also to acknowledge the receptions.
+This component, also written in Java (version 11), contains the implementation of Web service allowing on the one hand to receive the documents of the students but also to acknowledge the receptions.
 This part is developed with the Spring Boot library.
-We use intensively the Spring configuration for the logs, but also for the persistence aspects.
+We use intensively the Spring configuration for the logs, it is indeed a simple way to define a different log level from one package to another but also for the persistence aspects.
 The database is Postgresql version 10.
+This database server is used for the persistence of data resulting from the work of students and teachers.
 As in the previous section, the location of the log files for our server component or for the Postgresql server is imposed.
 As an example, we record the trace of any http request received by our Web services.
 The headers are kept as well as the response headers.
 The version of the http protocol used is http/1.1.
 In the same way as for the Laptop component, we have imposed a log message format.